PM directs time-line based Special Tech Zones strategy to boost IT sector

 He termed the IT sector important in harnessing the potential of the country’s youth.

-As coronavirus pandemic resulted in several challenges, he said the situation provided opportunities to educate youth through online work.
+As coronavirus pandemic resulted in several challenges, he said the situation provided opportunities to education youth for online work.

 The prime minister was informed that the IT sector could generate five billion dollars in foreign exchange, however, the lack of proper strategy and facilities kept the potential far below its capacity.

-The meeting was attended by IT expert Masood Jabbar, Chairman Pakistan Telecommunication Authority Major General (retd) Amir Azeem Bajwa, Chairman Special Technology Zone Authority Amir Hashmi and Chief Executive Officer National Information Technology Board Syed Shabahat Ali Shah.
+The meeting was attended by IT expert Masood Jabbar, Chairman Pakistan Telecommunication Authority Major General (retd) Amir Azeem Bajwa, Chairman Special Technology Zone Authority Amir Hashmi, CEO National Information Technology Board Syed Shabahat Ali Shah.